szaumoor/ZSTweaks/ZSTweaks/README.md

 Deathbringer assault is a bit stupid.
 Yes, it's very cool.
 Yes, big ToB bosses are not affected.
 Yes, it triggers only 3% of the time.
 But it's still 200 slashing damage, without even a save to take only half.
 Sarevok also causes stun (even though it's supposed to be a fear-induced state) 11% of the time when he hits for 2 rounds, which is almost always a death sentence when it happens, and cannot be dispelled, as it is a natural effect.
 The following changes are applied:

-- The damage part of the assault is now 150, and allows a save vs. Death at -5 to take half.
+- The damage part of the assault is now 150 (overridable in the config file), and allows a save vs. Death at -5 to take half.
 75 damage is still a BIG FAT hit, which is added on top of a regular hit, so...
 You'll be fine
 - Golems, other constructs, slimes, spiritual beings, spectral undead, and dragons are all immune to the damage no matter what
 - The stun is meant to be an effect of fear, not a "stun" per se, and as such, it's no longer a stunning effect, but a fear effect that roots the enemy in place and lowers their AC by 10.
 As such, only creatures that are not immune to fear will be affected by this.
 - The probability of stun (now a special type of fear) is a proper 10% chance